 Ginny Stone, a hybrid author, has been scribbling for a large portion of her life.

-Sibo’s Blog (which also ran as a weekly column in the African Reporter for 4 years) recently won a Ukiyoto Global Blog Award 2019.
+Sibo’s Blog (which also ran as a weekly column in the African Reporter for four years) won a Ukiyoto Global Blog Award 2019.
 Part of the prize is that Sibo’s Blog – a book of the best blogs – was published by Ukiyoto Publishing.
 Also available on Amazon as an eBook and in print.